 - Sleep Diary – Your physician may require a sleep diary, a log of daily sleep, to find a pattern.
 It may reveal the amount of sleep a person needs, require or want.

 - Polysomnogram – An overnight stay in a sleep centre will be required for this test.
-This is because the person’s brain activity will be measured by a polysomnogram monitor which they are connected to.
+This is because the person’s brain activity will be measured by a polysomnogram monitor to which they are connected.
 The test will also monitor a person’s leg movement, heart rate, breathing pattern, and measure oxygen levels during sleep.

 - Multiple Sleep Latency Test – This tool is used to measure a person’s level of sleepiness.
 The test is carried out during the day and measures how quickly you fall asleep in a quiet environment.